Senior Cardiac Sonographer - Sign on Bonus Eligible

-Experience: Two (2) years of progressively responsible and direct work experience.
+Experience: Two (2) years of congenital cardiac sonography experience and progressively responsible and direct work experience.

 These are the observable and measurable attributes and skills required to perform successfully the essential functions of the job and are generally demonstrated through qualifying experience, education, or licensure/certification.

 Ability to apply judgement and make informed decisions.